theta360developers/theta-client-guide/docs/android.md

 <figcaption>Connect workstation to RICOH THETA as hotspot</figcaption>
 </figure>

-Press take picture to see a live preview.
+Press _Take a photo_ button to see a live preview.
+Press the teal shutter button to take the picture.

 <figure markdown>
 ![live preview](images/android/live-preview.png)
 <figcaption>live preview shown prior to taking picture</figcaption>
 </figure>

-take picture